Dirty Dancing: Filming

 Relations between the two main stars varied throughout production.
 They had already had trouble getting along in their previous project, Red Dawn (1984), and worked things out enough to have an extremely positive screen test, but that initial cooperation soon faded, and they were soon "facing off" before every scene.
 To address this, producer Bergstein and director Ardolino forced the stars to re-watch their initial screen-tests—the ones with the "breathtaking" chemistry.
 This had the desired effect, and Swayze and Grey were able to return to the film with renewed energy and enthusiasm.

 Some of the scenes in the film are improvised.
 For example, the scene where Grey was to stand in front of Swayze with her back to him and put her arm up behind his head while he trailed his fingers down her arm.
 Grey was exhausted at the time and found the move ticklish, and could not stop giggling each time Swayze tried it, and he became annoyed.
 The footage was found in the editing room and the producers decided the scene worked as it was and put it into the film, complete with Grey's giggling and Swayze's annoyed expression.
 It became one of the most famous scenes in the movie, turning out, as choreographer Kenny Ortega put it, "as one of the most delicate and honest moments in the film."
+Grey has stated that the final climactic lift was never rehearsed and only ever done on the day the scene was shot.

+During production, the film dailies kept getting held up by authorities at the Canadian border, who thought the film was a pornographic production due to the title, leading Bergstein to consider renaming it to I Was a Teenage Mambo Queen.

 Post-production

 The shooting wrapped on October 27, 1986, both on-time and on-budget.
 No one on the team, however, liked the rough cut that was put together, and Vestron executives were convinced the film was going to be a flop.
-Thirty-nine percent of people who viewed the film did not realize abortion was the subplot.
 In May 1987, the film was screened for producer Aaron Russo.
 According to Vestron executive Mitchell Cannold, Russo's reaction at the end was to say simply, "Burn the negative, and collect the insurance."

 Further disputes arose over whether a corporate sponsor could be found to promote the film.
 Marketers of the Clearasil acne product liked the film, seeing it as a vehicle to reach a teen target audience.
 However, when they learned the film contained an abortion scene, they asked for that part of the plot to be cut.
 As Bergstein refused, the Clearasil promotion was dropped.
 Consequently, Vestron promoted the film themselves and initially aimed for a July premiere before setting the premiere on August 16, 1987.
 The Vestron executives had planned to release the film in theaters for a weekend, and then home video, since Vestron had been in the video distribution business before film production.